annalbirena/annalbirena/README.md

 - 🔭 I am currently learning and developing projects to become a Web developer & designer.
 - 💬 I love learning new languages!
 I'm profficient in English - C1 and currently self-learning Korean.

-### 🌱 Here are a few technologies I’ve been working with recently:
+### 🌱 Here are a few technologies I’ve been working and learning with:

 JavaScript (ES6+)
 React